booukes/antWriter/README.md

 - Added new warnings and UX prompts, such as "Please use Save As first!" and file load confirmations to improve usability and reduce user error.
 - Resolved conflicts between UI rendering and background data operations introduced, of course by async logic, ensuring smoother interaction and reduced visual glitches.

+#### 0.7.1-rc2[31-05-2025]
+- Optimized the codebase using `Lazy` variables and set up lazy-loading config file which improved the boot time from 650-200ms in prod.
+- Enriched log output with caller and added more logging events.
+- Started preparing for public release, works have started on logs refactoring with separate sink parameters.
+- Added 1mb file size limit, will be removed later in development after the addition of serial file loading.
+- Removed legacy github link code.

 ## 0.6.0-beta[26-05-2025]
 - Designed and implemented a robust global resource architecture using a hybrid of dynamic and static `App.xaml` resources, with all UI variables (colors, spacing, font sizes, etc.) sourced from a centralized JSON configuration at runtime.